Monique Moultrie

 - Biography

-Dr. Moultrie’s scholarly pursuits include projects in sexual ethics, African American religions, and gender and sexuality studies.
-Her research has been supported by a Ford Foundation Postdoctoral Fellowship, a Wabash Center for Teaching and Learning Grant, a GSU Dean’s Early Career Award, and an American Academy of Religion Individual Research Grant.
+Dr. Moultrie is an Associate Professor of Religious Studies, Africana Studies, and Women’s and Gender and Sexuality Studies at Georgia State University in Atlanta, GA.
+She received her Ph.D. from Vanderbilt University, MTS from Harvard Divinity School, and BA from Duke University.
+Her scholarly pursuits include projects in sexual ethics, African American religions, and gender and sexuality studies.
+Her research has been supported by a Ford Foundation Postdoctoral Fellowship, a Wabash Center for Teaching and Learning Grant, a GSU Dean’s Early Career Award, the Society for the Scientific Study of Religion Jack Shand Research grant, and an American Academy of Religion Individual Research Grant.
+She is co-principal investigator on a Henry Luce Foundation Advancing Public Knowledge on Race, Justice, and Religion in America grant which funds "The Garden Initiative for Black Women's Religious Activism."

-Outside of the university, Dr. Moultrie was a consultant for the National Institutes of Health and the Lesbian, Gay, Bisexual, Transgender-Religious Archives Network.
-She is a Content Development working group member for Columbia University’s Center on African-American Religion, Sexual Politics, and Social Justice and the Religious Coalition for Reproductive Choice’s Scholars Group, a group of religious scholars collaborating at the intersection of religion and reproductive justice.
-Within the larger American Academy of Religion guild, Dr. Moultrie is the Status of Women in the Profession Chair and a former co-chair of the Religion and Sexuality unit.
+Outside of the university, Dr. Moultrie serves on the Board of Directors for the Lesbian, Gay, Bisexual, Transgender Queer -Religious Archives Network.
+She was a Content Development working group member for the Columbia University’s Center on African-American Religion, Sexual Politics, and Social Justice and the Religious Coalition for Reproductive Choice’s Scholars Group, a group of religious scholars collaborating at the intersection of religion and reproductive justice.
+Within the larger American Academy of Religion guild, Dr. Moultrie is the former Status of Women in the Profession Chair and a former co-chair of the Religion and Sexuality unit.